Chart Color Schemes

 Employment performance in Kiara has been broadly consistent with national averages

-As of September 2025, 1,196 residents are employed, with an unemployment rate matching Greater Perth's 4.0%.
-Workforce participation is also on par with Greater Perth at 65.2%.
+As of September 2025, 1,189 residents were employed with a workforce participation rate of 78.1%, higher than Greater Perth's 71.6%.
+Only 6.2% of residents worked from home based on Census responses.
 Employment is concentrated in health care & social assistance, retail trade, and construction.
-Retail trade stands out with employment levels at 1.2 times the regional average.
+Retail trade has notably high employment levels at 1.2 times the regional average.

-Mining has limited presence, accounting for 4.0% of employment compared to the regional average of 7.0%.
-The area appears to offer limited local employment opportunities based on Census data comparing working population to resident population.
-Over the year ending September 2025, employment increased by 2.0% while labour force grew by 2.6%, causing unemployment to rise by 0.6 percentage points.
-This contrasts with Greater Perth where employment rose by 2.9%.
-State-level data from WA as of 25-Nov shows employment contracted by 0.27%, with an unemployment rate of 4.6% compared to the national rate of 4.3%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
-Applying these projections to Kiara's employment mix suggests local employment should increase by 6.3% over five years and 13.2% over ten years.
+Mining has limited presence with 4.0% employment compared to the regional average of 7.0%.
+The area offers limited local employment opportunities as indicated by Census data comparing working population to resident population.
+Between September 2024 and September 2025, employment increased by 1.9% while labour force grew by 2.5%, causing unemployment to rise by 0.6 percentage points.
+In contrast, Greater Perth saw employment grow by 2.9%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest Kiara's employment should increase by 6.3% over five years and 13.2% over ten years based on industry-specific projections applied to Kiara's employment mix.

 Frequently Asked Questions - Employment